Contents:

 • Students who matriculated into their current PhD degree program prior to fall 2006 may still take any ALC course at the 200-level for elective credit toward their degree.

-• Students may take up to a maximum of six credits of applied music lessons as elective credit.
+• Students may take up to a maximum of six units of applied music lessons as elective credit.

 [back to top]